xamat/blog/_posts/2023-03-26-generation-defining-AI-moment.md

 On the other hand, while we do probably want AI models over time to be more general purpose, the reality is that we might be better off with different models who are each “superhuman” at whatever they do.
 Think about it: if we had an AI that was better than the best human doctors at medical reasoning and another AI that was better than the best lawyers at legal reasoning why would we care about having an AI that is both of them?

 The question about consciousness is philosophically very interesting, and I don’t want to dismiss it.
 But, in order to answer a question like that, we would first need to agree on what consciousness is.
-Read any book about philosophy of mind and you will quickly realize that there is no commonly accepted definition (in fact, there is a “the problem of definition” in the Wikipedia article https://en.wikipedia.org/wiki/Consciousness ).
+Read any book about philosophy of mind and you will quickly realize that there is no commonly accepted definition (in fact, there is a “the problem of definition” in the [Wikipedia article](https://en.wikipedia.org/wiki/Consciousness).
 So, the answer to is GPT-4 conscious is that it is not according to many definitions of consciousness, but it is according to some.

 There is though a more interesting question than those two: can GPT-4 reason?
 That is an important question, and its answer is a bit controversial.
 Some researchers will argue that a model that has been trained in the way that GPT-4 has been trained can never reason.
 Interestingly, both Yann LeCun and Gary Marcus, who have been battling out on the issue of reasoning on other approaches agree that large language models “cannot reason”.
 I think they are both wrong.

 Reasoning is not a black or white binary label that requires a specific fundamental approach.
 As opposed to consciousness, it is not a philosophical concept either.
 Reasoning can be measured, and is task specific.
 Therefore GPT-4 does reason in many contexts and for many tasks.
-This is obvious when you read the “Sparks of artificial general intelligence” report (https://arxiv.org/abs/2303.12712), which I wished had been entitled something more along the lines of “GPT-4 reasoning capabilities”.
+This is obvious when you read the [“Sparks of artificial general intelligence” report](https://arxiv.org/abs/2303.12712), which I wished had been entitled something more along the lines of “GPT-4 reasoning capabilities”.

 # Will GPT-4 replace all other AI?